hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 ### Update Status

-Finish the Reconcile method with an update to the resource status just prior to the last return statement.
+Finish the Reconcile function with an update to the resource status just prior to the last return statement.

 ```go
   // Update the At instance, setting the status to the respective phase: